zanchangtong/Vega-MT/README.md

-# Vega_MT
+# Vega-MT

-We provides the model of Vega_MT, WMT'22 translation translation task submission of JDExploreAcademy-NLP.
+We provides the model of Vega-MT, WMT'22 translation translation task submission of JDExploreAcademy-NLP.